peterjc/thapbi-pict/docs/introduction.rst

 entries in the database, that would be redundant information, and not reported in this example.

-Niether in this raw classification output, nor the provided reports, does THAPBI PICT currently attempt any simiplification like last reporting the common ancestor of a complex result.
+Neither in this raw classification output, nor the provided reports, does THAPBI PICT currently attempt any simiplification like last reporting the common ancestor of a complex result.
 For the initial use case focused on *Phytophthora*, this is simply not needed.